 Unit-level adaptations such as alternative forms of evidence e.g. professional discussion in place of performance.
 We anticipate schools and colleges will make use of these in line with their response to the guidance so that assessments can take place for all students.

-We will shortly be republishing our unit-level adaptation guidance on the individual qualification pages.
+We have republished our unit-level adaptation guidance from 2020/21 on the individual qualification pages for 2021/22.

-For Cambridge Nationals in Creative iMedia, Cambridge Nationals in Information Technologies and Cambridge Technicals in IT, we will also be adding more detail of software which could be used to support assessment.
+For Cambridge Nationals in Creative iMedia, Cambridge Nationals in Information Technologies and Cambridge Technicals in IT, we have also added more detail of software which could be used to support assessment.

 Assessing learners work that has been completed from home